lucc/khard/README.md

 ```

 Khard also contains a helper utility called davcontroller.
 It's designed to create and remove
 address books and calendars at the server.
+I have created davcontroller cause my previously used
+CalDAV server (Darwin calendarserver) offered no simple way to create new address books and
+calendars.
+But davcontroller should be considered as a hacky solution and it's only tested against
+the Darwin calendarserver.
+So if your CalDAV server offers a way to create new address books and
+calendars I recommend to prefer that method over davcontroller.

-To use it, you have to install the CalDAVClientLibrary
+If you nonetheless want to try davcontroller, you have to install the CalDAVClientLibrary first:
-like this:

 ```
 sudo aptitude install subversion